Dolphin drive hunts

 The most shocking and infamous drive hunts take place in the Faroes and Japan where boats herd whales and dolphins into a small inlet or cove for slaughter.
 The Japanese hunt is one of the biggest slaughter of whales and dolphins in the world yet many of its own people don't know the hunts take place.
 In the Faroes, which is part ruled by Denmark, the hunt (or Grind) involves rounding up entire family groups and, once stranded in shallow water, blunt-ended metal hooks are inserted into their blowholes and used to drag the animals up the beach whilst alive.
 They are then killed with a knife cut to their major blood vessels.
 The killing of pregnant mothers and youngsters happens within sight of each other, and these intelligent animals are fully aware of what is going on around them.
 These intelligent animals suffer pain and stress during the crude hunts which include barbaric killing methods.

-In the cove at Taiji in Japan, some of the dolphins rounded up are selected for use in dolphin shows but many die of shock before they make it to waiting transport.
-Over 1,200 dolphins were killed in Taiji during the 2010-2011 hunting season.
+In the cove at Taiji in Japan, some of the dolphins rounded up are selected for use in marine parks.
+Many dolphins chosen for transportation die of shock before they are taken away.
 These hunts have to end.
 Why?
 Because these intelligent animals suffer pain and stress during the crude hunts, and taking whales and dolphins from their natural homes and families for use in the worldwide captivity industry is cruel.
 Profit from sales to the captivity industry is what keeps the drive hunts going in Japan, and both Japanese and Faroese consumers are being sold meat containing dangerously high levels of mercury.